OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-ldap.md

 ## Configure LDAP Authentication with Active Directory

-To configure the OutSystems end-user authentication for LDAP with Active Directory do the following:
+To configure the OutSystems end user authentication for LDAP with Active Directory do the following:

 1. In the [Users application](<../accessing-users.md>), click "Configure Authentication" in the sidebar.